 - Operating System (OS) Configuration: Ensure your OS is configured optimally to support your database workload (e.g., file system choices, kernel parameters).

-Schema Review and Optimization
+Schema Review & Optimization

 The very structure of your database can impact performance.